Helping teachers inspire compassion for animals, people & the environment

 • What was the boy’s first impression of Norman?

-• Look at the illustrations through the book and ask students, “What could the boy do differently to show Norman that he is a responsible pet owner?”
+• Look at the illustrations in the book and ask students, “What could the boy do differently to show Norman that he is a responsible pet caregiver?”

 • “Don’t judge a book by its cover” is a common expression.
 What does it mean?
 Did the boy in the story judge the book by its cover?
 How did the boy’s view of Norman change throughout the book?
 Why is it important not to “judge a book by its cover”?
 How can we use this idea when we meet new people?